USINDO SUMMER STUDIES

 Special Lectures will be held on a bi-weekly basis to introduce students to discussions of topics in various fields, including politics, history, culture, religion, and economics with an emphasis on current issues, such as good governance, interfaith relations, economy outlook, and Indonesia contemporary politics.
 The selection of topics will also consider the participating students’ fields of study and general interests.
 Speakers may come from prominent leaders in the Indonesian private sector, government officials, scholars, non-government sector, and media.

-Every Monday, students are required to participate in an ongoing activity outside of the classroom, which involves either one of the following: volunteering or independent study (research).
+Every Monday, students are required to participate in an ongoing activity outside of the classroom, which involves either one of the following: volunteering, independent study (research), or a structured project.
 The intention is to allow for candid experiences of direct interaction with Indonesians outside of their classroom setting.
 Please refer below for more information on what each activity entails:

 - Independent Study (Research)